PPUC/zedmdos/README.md

 - from an other pc, download dmd-play : https://github.com/batocera-linux/dmd-simulator/blob/master/dmd-play.py
   this is a small program that can communicate with dmdserver to display image (jpg, png, animated gif), text, moving text, videos, clock, countdown, ...

+  for example : dmd-play.py --host 192.168.0.43 --countdown "2024-07-26 20:00:00" --countdown-header "PARIS 2024"

+- you can create a file named configs/boot.sh including this line (make boot_play empty in zedmdos.ini):

+  dmd-play --countdown "2024-07-26 20:00:00" --countdown-header "PARIS 2024" -r 0 -b 255

 ## how to shutdown ?
 - just power off. the sd card is turned read only. it can be cut off safely.

+## issues
+There is a know issue when you plug a zedmd and no pixelcade : the zedmd doesn't work.

+Workaround : in dmdserver.ini, put disable the pixelcade.